 In this phase, requests to participate and/or bids are received, opened and assessed against requirements and selection criteria, if applicable.
 Tenders should be kept confidential and in safe custody as described in applicable regulations.
 When applicable, and according to requirements clearly defined in the procurement documents, candidates may be submitted to a qualitative assessment of their economic, financial, technical, professional, quality or environmental qualifications.
 This assessment should be made previously or independently to the evaluation of tenders.
-Bids will be subject to a compliance check to ensure that they were submitted in accordance with the instruction issued to bidders in the tender documents will be considered and a decision made concerning exclusion, or whether the issue should be clarified with the bidder.
+Bids will be subject to a compliance check to ensure that they were submitted in accordance with the instruction issued to bidders in the tender documentation.
+Errors, omissions, discrepancies or other queries relating to bids not meeting the requirements will be considered and a decision made concerning exclusion, or whether the issue should be clarified with the bidder.
 The decision may be taken to remove a supplier or a tender from the process due to mandatory exclusion criteria or non-conformance, in which case the reason for the disqualification will be provided to the bidder.